AACAP Educational Outreach Program for Child and Adolescent Residents (former Travel Grant Program)

 Supported by the American Academy of Child and Adolescent Psychiatry's Campaign for America's Kids (CFAK), Life Members Fund, and John E. Schowalter Endowment Fund.

 *The award is discretionary and subject to funding availability.

-The EOP provides the opportunity for child and adolescent psychiatry residents to receive a formal overview to the field of child and adolescent psychiatry, establish child and adolescent psychiatrists as mentors and experience the virtual 68th AACAP Annual Meeting, October 18 – October 30, 2021.
+The EOP provides the opportunity for child and adolescent psychiatry residents to receive a formal overview to the field of child and adolescent psychiatry, establish child and adolescent psychiatrists as mentors and experience the AACAP/CACAP’s 2022 Annual Meeting, October 17 – October 22, 2022.
 Participants will be exposed to the field of child and adolescent psychiatry, including research opportunities, access to mentors, and various networking opportunities.
-Participation in this program provides a post-meeting award stipend of $200.
+Participation in this program provides a reimbursable post-meeting award stipend of up to $1,000.

 - Participation in various AACAP Annual Meeting events for residents, including mentorship program(s), academic/networking sessions, an awards breakfast program and focus groups.

-- Applicants must be child and adolescent psychiatry residents at the time of the AACAP Annual Meeting in October 2021.
+- Applicants must be child and adolescent psychiatry residents at the time of the AACAP/CACAP 2022 Annual Meeting in October 2022.

 - Participants must be currently enrolled in a residency program in the United States; residents in their first or second year of child fellowship training are eligible.

 - Triple Boarders at the PGY4 or PGY5 level are also eligible.

 - Participants must either be members of the AACAP or have a membership application pending at the time of application.

 - Participants must attend all Annual Meeting events specified by AACAP.

 - While past Educational Outreach Program awardees are eligible to apply, priority will be given to first time applicants.